 Beaumont introduced the CitiCar SV48 in 1975.
 By adding two extra batteries, the car’s range and top speed were extended somewhat.
 The 1976 CitiCars where actually moderately appealing.
 Called the Hatchback Coupe, CitiCars now had real doors instead of curtains, a hatch accessing the rear storage shelf and a new 6.5hp motor.
 Despite these improvements, motor and battery technology was not much more advanced than the RVs from 75 years earlier.
 A slightly longer CitiCar called the CitiVan was offered in 1977 but it was too late for Sebring Vanguard.
-They sold over 2200 EVs over 4+ years before eventually over-extended themselves and had to be liquidated to pay off debts.
+They sold over 2200 EVs over 4+ years before they over-extended themselves and had to be liquidated to pay off debts.

 After the CitiCar

 Sebring-Vanguard assets were purchased by a New Jersey company with plans to resume EV production.
-There was a cloud hanging over some of Beaumont’s promises and business dealings, so the company name was changed to Commuter Vehicles, Inc. The CitiCar was renamed the ComutaCar.
+There was a cloud hanging over some of Beaumont’s promises and his business dealings, so the company name was changed to Commuter Vehicles, Inc. The CitiCar was renamed the ComutaCar.
 Two thousand more Comutacars were made into the 1980s.
 Some of the last several hundred were sold to the U.S. Postal Service.
-That relationship ended badly and Commuter Vehicles folded in 1982.
+That relationship ended badly, and Commuter Vehicles folded in 1982.

 By the early 1990s, Bob Beaumont had raised enough funds to get back in the EV business.
 This time his offering was a bit less austere.
 The estimated 20-25 Tropica electric sports cars he built in 1994 were Beaumont’s last EVs.

 With over 4400 cars sold from 1974-1982, the CitiCar in its different variations, would ending up being the 20thCentury’s most popular electric car.
 Bob Beaumont passed away in the autumn of 2011.
 That was only a few months before Tesla introduced its mass-produced Model S, and America’s perception of electric vehicles was forever changed.